Mantle-SDC/mantle-review-api/ELT_Notes.md

 db.characteristics_combined.createIndex({product_id: 1});
 ```

-190 s
+198 s

 *Create index*:

 `db.characteristics_combined.createIndex({product_id: 1});`

-**Get the ratings and recommends of a single product into a single document**
+**Get the ratings and recommends of a single product into a single document, as well as characteristics ratings.
+This completes the reviewsMeta collection**

 ```
 db.reviews.aggregate([